Lions GM on QB Stafford trade report: '100% False!!'

 In December, the Lions did a simple restructure of Stafford's contract, converting a roster bonus into a signing bonus.
 The move saved Detroit $9 million in cap space in 2020.
 However, it also means that if Stafford is cut or traded this year, the Lions would eat $32 million in dead money.
 His cap hit is $21.3 million if he plays in Detroit.
 That $10.7 million difference underscores that the Lions have planned for Stafford to be their QB even late in the season when he was injured, and the team was already destined for a high draft pick.

 Next, consider own Martha Firestone Ford's mandate to coach Matt Patricia and Quinn to win now or else they'll be looking for new jobs in 2021.
 Even if a new shiny QB would make the Lions more interesting, Stafford gives them the best chance to win this season.
-Couple that with Stafford looking the best he has in years under Darrell Bevel until the back injury popped up and you've got ample reason to think Detroit believes they can win now with the veteran QB.
+Couple that with Stafford looking the best he has in years under Darrell Bevell until the back injury popped up and you've got ample reason to think the Lions believe they can win now with the veteran QB.